Time Stranger Kyoko: Plot

 Realizing how much they love one another, Chronos allows Kyoko to return to the human world after absorbing some of her powers to enable himself to continue ruling.
 The king gives Kyoko the body of his late wife Kiku, who died giving birth to Ui and for whom Chronos had stopped time.
 She marries Sakataki and continues to live as a princess and as a sister to Ui.

 Media

 Manga

 Time Stranger Kyoko is written and illustrated by Arina Tanemura.
 It was serialized in the monthly magazine Ribon from the September 2000 issue to the September 2001 issue.
 The chapters were later released in 3 bound volumes by Shueisha under the Ribon Mascot Comics imprint.
 In January 2008, Viz Media acquired licensing rights to publish the manga in English for North American distribution under their Shojo Beat imprint.

-In 2012, Tanemura stated that Time Stranger Kyoko was unpopular with her editors and the protagonist, Kyoko, had a personality that was "too strong" for her reader demographic.
-Her editors requested her to end the manga early, explaining the story's rushed conclusion, and she mentioned in 2018 that she would like to redo the story if given a chance.
+In 2012, Tanemura stated that Time Stranger Kyoko was unpopular with her editor and the protagonist, Kyoko, had a personality that was "too strong" for her reader demographic.
+Her editor requested her to end the manga early, explaining the story's rushed conclusion, and she mentioned in 2018 that she would like to redo the story if given a chance.